 Plastic shingles, sometimes referred to as synthetic or composite shingles, are popular for their low cost and their ability to imitate more expensive types of roofing like cedar wood shingles or slate roofing.
-Composition shingle roofing is lightweight and makes it easy to install shingles on your home.
+Synthetic shingle roofing is lightweight and makes it easy to install roof shingles on your home.
 They typically have a simple interlocking system, making them a good DIY project.
 Because plastic is so much lighter than most roofing products, you don’t have to worry about adding any additional structural support to your home to support the weight of your roof.

 The innate flexibility of plastic also provides a durable barrier from wind, rain, and hail, and you can even walk on it without causing damage.
 Plastic shingles are also resistant to many of the problems that plague more traditional wood roofing products like mold, mildew, fungus, rot, or insect infestation.
 Many plastic roofing products come with a 50 year warranty.